learnerfvs/WiseLight/README.md

 # WiseLight
 An upcoming theme that I am designing for the knowledge management and note taking app Obsidian.
-The theme heavily concentrates on hover based highlights.
+The theme heavily concentrates on hover based color changes for visual learning.